phcompeau/biological_modeling_course/_pages/coronavirus/accuracy.md

 In the tutorials occurring earlier in this module, we used publicly available protein structure prediction servers to predict the structure of human hemoglobin subunit alpha (using *ab initio* modeling) and the SARS-CoV-2 spike protein (using homology modeling).

-Let's see how well the models performed by showing the values of RMSD produced by the Kabsch algorithm when comparing  the same method of calculating RMSD from the tutorial, let's see how well our models performed.
+Let's see how well the models performed by showing the values of RMSD produced by the Kabsch algorithm when comparing each of our models against these validated structures.

 ### *Ab initio* (QUARK) models of Human Hemoglobin Subunit Alpha

-In the *<a href="tutorial_ab_initio">ab initio tutorial</a>*, we used *<a href="https://zhanglab.ccmb.med.umich.edu/QUARK/" target="_blank">QUARK</a>* to do *ab initio* structure prediction of the human hemoglobin subunit alpha, producing five models.
-We can compare these models to the actual structure from the PDB, <a href="https://www.rcsb.org/structure/1SI4" target="_blank">1si4</a> and calculate RMSD scores to see how accurate the models are.
-Here is a table of the scores:
+In the [ab initio tutorial](tutorial_ab_initio), we used *<a href="https://zhanglab.ccmb.med.umich.edu/QUARK/" target="_blank">QUARK</a>* to perform *ab initio* structure prediction of human hemoglobin subunit alpha from its amino acid sequence, producing five models.
+In the following table, we show the RMSD produced by the Kabsch algorithm for each of these models against the validated structure of this subunit (PDB: <a href="https://www.rcsb.org/structure/1SI4" target="_blank">1si4</a>).

 | Quark Model | RMSD  |
 |:------------|:------|